 Cierra Cobb is a community activist and advocate residing in Greensboro, NC.
-Cierra obtained an associate degree in Medical Office Administration at Guilford Technical Community College, with a major in Medical Office Administration.
-In the spring of 2021, she will begin studying to become certified as a paralegal at Western Carolina University, as well as studying pretrial reform at the Pretrial Justice Institute.
+Cierra obtained an associate degree in Medical Office Administration at Guilford Technical Community College.
+She is currently studying to become certified as a paralegal at Western Carolina University, as well as studying pretrial reform at the Pretrial Justice Institute.
 As a member of Guilford For All, as well as the Second Chance Alliance of Guilford County, she collaborates with fellow activists to create sustainable transformation of the criminal legal system in North Carolina.
 She began her work with Emancipate NC as a Justice League Fellow.
 Cierra is inspired daily by her husband, Jeffrey, who is currently unjustly incarcerated in a North Carolina prison, and her son, who has autism.

 Joy C. Belk, Paralegal